-These are probably the main reason tourists come to the Atacama therefor if you don’t have much time or your budget is not high enough to tour around the desert for days we’d suggest doing one or two tours that cover diverse attractions; lakes, geysers, and volcanoes, etc.
+These are probably the main reason tourists come to the Atacama therefore if you don’t have much time or your budget is not high enough to tour around the desert for days we’d suggest doing one or two tours that cover diverse attractions; lakes, geysers, and volcanoes, etc.

-There are many of them, different colors, with flamingos, for swimming, with volcanoes on the background, etc. which one to choose is up to you but we’d definitely recommend visiting Laguna Cejar or less touristy Laguna Baltinache where you can float in the saltwater like in the Dead Sea.
+There are many of them, different colors, with flamingos, for swimming, with volcanoes in the background, etc. which one to choose is up to you but we’d definitely recommend visiting Laguna Cejar or less touristy Laguna Baltinache where you can float in saltwater like in the Dead Sea.
 Both lakes are stunning, Laguna Cejar is only 18 km away from San Pedro de Atacama which explains its popularity, Laguna Baltinache is 57 km away, it’s smaller and attracts fewer people.

 If you want to see flamingos visit beautiful Laguna Chaxa should be in your bucket list, in the summer you can see many flamingos there.
 The lake is located in the Flamencos National Reserve, in the middle of the Salar de Atacama.